 "What next?
 A space that gives you a Life card for turning in your parents, should they happen to use substances of which politicians disapprove?
 Or a Life card that cuts your salary in half because you failed a drug test?"

-And so I played the rest of the game while mentally multitasking: attending to board game business on the one hand (I came in a surprising second despite my lowly profession, amassing a cool $1,650,000) while silently reflecting as follows:
+And so I played the rest of the game while mentally multitasking: attending to board game business on the one hand (I came in a surprising second despite my lowly profession, amassing an improbable $1,650,000) while silently reflecting as follows:

 Imagine playing this "Game of Life" in the middle of the Amazon jungle, surrounded by godsend plant meds that focus and expand the mind, and then landing on a space that says: "Just say no to all those plant medicines that surround you."

 You'd be like: "What are the game-makers talking about?
 Just say no to drugs?
 Are they kidding me?
-Why don't THEY just say no drug war colonialism?
+Why don't THEY just say no to Drug War colonialism?
 Why don't they just say no to plowing up the rain forest and enslaving whole peoples in order to acquire their precious rubber?
-Why don't they just say no to scientism and materialism?"
+Why don't they just say no to scientism and materialism?
+Why don't they just say no to the financial blackmail whereby they force other countries to outlaw the godsend plant medicines of which Western politicians disapprove?"